 Check Your Email

 Your Amherst email address will be email@example.com.
-If you work for other entities such as Five Colleges, your email address will reflect that and would be @fivecolleges.edu instead.
+If you work for other entities such as Five Colleges, your email address will reflect that and will be @fivecolleges.edu instead.

 Access to Electronic Resources From Off-campus

 The IT department supports off-campus access to a variety of resources on the Amherst network.
-You can read your email, get to your personal Userfile (U: drive) and other network storage spaces and your web space, access restricted library databases, run license-restricted software on your College computer, and, if you have proper authorization, access the Datatel administrative database systems by using a Amherst VPN - a virtual private network connection.
+You can read your email, get to your personal Userfile (U: drive) network storage and other network storage spaces and your web space, access restricted library databases, run license-restricted software on your College computer, and, if you have proper authorization, access the Colleague administrative database systems by using Amherst VPN - a virtual private network connection.

 Checking Your Voicemail